nus-cs3281/2021/students/HCY123902/knowledge.md

 #### SCSS and CSS

-Description of the tool: style sheet used by Vue User Interface Component.
+Description of the tool: style sheet used by Vue User Interface Component

-Aspect: Difference between the usage of class selector in css and scss style sheet.
+Aspect: Difference between the usage of class selector in css and scss style sheet

 Documentation: